novaotp/me/src/articles/en/hello-world.md

 ---
 title: Hello, World
-description: An introduction to my blog.
+description: An brief introduction to my blog.
 creationDate: 2024-04-24
 banner: /article-images/blog.jpeg
+bannerAlt: Image for Hello, World
 ---

 ## Introduction

 Hey there, dear reader.
-This articles serves as the entry point for me in the blogging world.
+This article serves as the entry point for me in the blogging world.

 In this article, I will cover :